 ‘Sharing is Caring’: If the software that you’re doesn’t integrate between marketing and sales, it should.
 HubSpot recommends doing so, “so there is a seamless handoff of leads and shared data.
 The more visibility each team has into the other’s activities, the more that you strengthen the Smarketing relationship and help keep overall efforts aligned.”
 Keeping those lines open will also help reduce suspicions that the other side isn’t pulling their weight.
 Transparency works for everyone’s benefit.

-The Benefits of Increased Sales and Marketing Effectiveness
+The Benefits of Combining Sales and Marketing Efforts

 If you still need convincing, consider this.
 B2B demand-generation agency BlueBird Strategies took a deeper dive on the benefits of a sales and marketing alignment.
 They found that when the two sides worked in tandem, businesses: